 Featured snippets have exploded in popularity over recent years, now featuring on an estimated 30% of all search queries.
 Such snippets can be hard to rank for, and having the best content and highest organic rank doesn’t necessarily mean that you’ll rank for a featured snippet.

 To maximize your chances of appearing in a table, list or paragraph featured snippet.
 You can follow Google’s best practices by using Schema markup, answering questions concisely, and organizing your content in the simplest and most effective manner.
 Although some search data suggests that markup and featured snippets have no correlation, it still makes sense to follow Google’s standards.
 As algorithms can change, and snippet competition will only increase.

 Microsoft’s Bing already confirmed back in 2016 that they were tracking brand mentions to help rank websites – even if those brand mentions weren’t linked.
 And chatter in the search engine world – as well as this patent from Google dating back to 2012 – suggests that Google may, too, be ranking websites based on brand mentions as well as links.

-The complex and ever-changing world of search engine optimisation isn’t something that you can master overnight, nor can you sit still for long once you’ve invested in a campaign.
-Keeping up to date with the latest trends will help you to improve your chances of ranking for competitive terms, and increase your competitiveness in today’s increasingly digital marketplace.
+The complex and ever-changing world of search engine optimization isn’t something that you can master overnight.
+Nor can you sit still for long once you’ve invested in a campaign.
+Keeping up to date with the latest SEO trends in 2018 will help you to improve your chances of ranking for competitive terms and increase your competitiveness in today’s increasingly digital marketplace.
 Good luck.

 About the Author

-Max Greene is the Managing Director of Muffin Marketing, a marketing agency specialising in content marketing, social media marketing, and search engine optimisation.
+Max Greene is the Managing Director of Muffin Marketing, a marketing agency specializing in content marketing, social media marketing, and search engine optimization.